siddarthalokesh/Siddarth/README.md

 ## About Me

-- Building a strong foundation in digital design, starting from gates and moving up through RTL, simulation, and verification.
+- ECE graduate (Dayananda Sagar Academy of Technology and Management, 2023–2026) building a strong foundation in digital design — from gates up through RTL, simulation, and verification.
-- Currently designing and simulating a **Synchronous FIFO in Verilog**, focused on correct pointer logic and full/empty detection.
-- Preparing for the HAL (Hindustan Aeronautics Limited) recruitment CBT, which keeps me grounded in core electronics, digital systems, and control systems fundamentals.
-- Interested in FPGA implementation and RTL verification as the next stages of this learning path — not yet claiming expertise there.
+- Completed the **K-VLSI Design Skilling Program at IIIT Bangalore**, with hands-on RTL design and functional verification in Verilog/SystemVerilog.
+- Shipped **Sync FIFO** and **8-depth Async FIFO** designs in Verilog, simulated and verified end-to-end in Icarus Verilog.
+- Comfortable across the stack: RTL design, embedded systems (Arduino, ESP32), Embedded C, and Python.
+- Actively seeking roles in **RTL design, VLSI, embedded systems, and automotive software** — currently deepening SystemVerilog (interfaces, verification methodology) ahead of an AHB-APB bridge project.

 <br>